Brocket deer: Taxonomy

 The Yucatan brown brocket (O. pandora) has been previously treated as a disjunct subspecies of the gray brocket or a subspecies of the red brocket (Mazama americana).
 In 2021, the American Society of Mammalogists placed it in the genus Odocoileus.
+While research suggests that both the dwarf brocket and gray brocket should be allocated to the genus Subulo, only the gray brocket has been accepted into the genus by the American Society of Mammalogists.